iostat/eav_hashes/README.md

 Why would I need it?
 -
-Rails' ActiveRecord includes a helper function, `serialize`, to allow you to save complex data types into your database.
+Rails' ActiveRecord includes a helper function, `serialize`, to allow you to save complex data types (like hashes) into your database.
 Unfortunately, it isn't very useful.
-A lot of overhead is created from serialization/deserialization, and you can't search by the contents of your hash.
+A lot of overhead is created from serialization and deserialization, and you can't search by the contents of your hash.
 That's where `eav_hashes` comes in.

 How does it work?
 -